-You must submit a recycling plan every year starting October 1.
+You must submit a recycling plan every year between October 1 and February 1.
 This plan is a report of how the property meets all of the recycling requirements below.
 You will need these items to fill out your recycling plan:

 - An invoice or contract receipt from your licensed hauler(s) with:

 - The size, number and location of your outdoor landfill trash and recycling dumpsters or carts.

 - How often your landfill and recycling dumpsters or carts are picked up